Two-photon absorption: Selection Rules

 The selection rules for two-photon absorption are different from one-photon absorption (OPA), which is dependent on the first-order susceptibility.
 The relationship between the selection rules for one- and two-photon absorption is analogous to those of Raman and IR spectroscopies.
-For example, in a centrosymmetric molecule, one- and two-photon allowed transitions are mutually exclusive; an optical transition allowed in one of the spectroscopies is forbidden in the other.
+For example, in a centrosymmetric molecule, one- and two-photon allowed transitions are mutually exclusive; an optical transition allowed in one of the spectroscopies is forbidden in the other, although symmetry-breaking interactions and vibrational-electronic (vibronic) coupling can also enable absorption.
 However, for non-centrosymmetric molecules there is no formal mutual exclusion between the selection rules for one-photon absorption and two-photon absorption.
 In quantum mechanical terms, this difference results from the fact that the quantum states of such molecules have either + or - inversion symmetry, usually labelled by g (for +) and u (for −).
 One photon transitions are only allowed between states that differ in the inversion symmetry, i.e. $g \leftrightarrow u$, while two photon transitions are only allowed between states that have the same inversion symmetry, i.e. $g \leftrightarrow g$ and $u \leftrightarrow u$.

 Below are a series of tables outlining the electric-dipole selection rules for two-photon absorption in a bulk material. $F$ is the total angular momentum of the state and $M$ is the $\hat{z}$ projection of $F$.
 For the polarization-specific rules, $\pi$ means light linearly polarized along $\hat{z}$, $\sigma$ means light linearly polarized orthogonal to $\hat{z}$, and $\sigma^{+,-}$ means left- and right-circularly polarized light, respectively.